Illegally Yours

 Illegally Yours is a 1988 American comedy film set in St. Augustine, Florida where a series of comic mishaps take place involving a blackmailer, a corpse, an incriminating audiotape, an innocent woman who accidentally picks up the tape, and a pair of teenage blackmail victims.
 The film was directed by Peter Bogdanovich with Rob Lowe starring as Richard Dice, the college dropout who came back home to get his act together.
 The film's theme song was performed by Johnny Cash.

 The film was a critical and commercial failure.
-Bogdanovich himself considered it one of his worst films as a director.
+Bogdanovich himself considered it one of his worst films as a director, besides being "my penance for being so difficult with everybody while shooting Mask three years prior."

 Production

 Bogdanovich was going to direct Sophia Loren and Marcello Mastrioanni in Saturday, Sunday, Monday but the film was delayed so he did this instead.
 "I only did it because I needed some money", said Bogdanovich, who had declared bankruptcy in 1985.

 The film was a change of pace for Rob Lowe, who was much in demand at the time due to the success of About Last Night.
 Lowe admired Bogdanovich's films and hoped the movie would do for him what What's Up Doc? did for Ryan O'Neal.

 Bogdanovich says he encouraged Lowe to wear glasses like the actor did in real life.
 Bogdanovich showed Lowe The Awful Truth and Bringing Up Baby to show what he wanted.

 Lowe felt the movie needed a name co-star but Bogdanovich insisted he use his old friend and collaborator Colleen Camp.
 Lowe says Bogdanovich insisted on rewriting the script, which made the actor uneasy since he liked the original script.
 Part of the rewrites involved adding a character to be played by L. B. Straten.

 L.B.
 Straten was Louise Stratten, sister of Dorothy Stratten who had dated Bogdanovich.
 Louise Stratten and Bogdanovich would later be married.

 Lowe said he went along with the changes because he "loved Peter" although he ultimately felt "every artist can chase his own vision into a blind alley.
 And on Illegally Yours he did just that."